 In 2020, we had a short bear market followed by another bull market.
 After a bear market has ended, it is time to reflect on it.
 If your portfolio is not yet out of the red, it does not hurt to be prepared for the next bull market.

 We have already discussed the things you should do during a bear market.
 The most important of these things is not to panic.
 But when the stock market recovers, there are a few more things you can do.

-The reason you should think about that is that if you are investing for the long-term, you will see other bear markets.
+The reason you should think about that is that if you are investing for the long term, you will see other bear markets.
 The stock market is a long cycle of bull and bear markets, and you must be prepared for both.

 Living through a bear market is not a pleasant experience.
 This experience will teach you a lot about investing and about yourself.
 And if you made some mistakes during the recent bear market or if you were not prepared, then now is the perfect time to prepare yourself to do a better job during the next one.